dala0005/rename-file-to-exif/README.md

 not try to get the exif information on that file.

-If the script doesn't found exif information about that particular file, the script check if the filename begins with the format yyyy-mm-dd hh.mm.ss (I know Instagram uses this format), of so, the script will change the filename to yyyy-MM-dd_hh:mm:ss
+If the script doesn't found exif information about that particular file, the script check if the filename begins with the format yyyy-MM-dd hh.mm.ss (I know Instagram uses this format), of so, the script will change the filename to yyyy-MM-dd_hh:mm:ss

 Usage: